yang123vc/qf/README.md

 There is a sample application which details how to complete the setup.
 Take a look at it [here](https://github.com/bankole7782/qf_example)

+Make sure you look at `main.go` in the sample app and edit it to your own preferences.

 After copying the paths in the sample, go to `/qf-setup/` to create some tables that the project would need.